Haschmi/2016-02-17-queens-python-novice/10-cmdline.md

 > *   Handle flags and files separately in a command-line program.
 > *   Read data from standard input in a program so that it can be used in a pipeline.

-The IPython Notebook and other interactive tools are great for prototyping code and exploring data, but sooner or later we will want to use our program in a pipeline or run it in a shell script to process thousands of data files.
+The IPython interpreter and other interactive tools are great for prototyping code and exploring data, but sooner or later we will want to use our program in a pipeline or run it in a shell script to process a lot of data.
 In order to do that, we need to make our programs work like other Unix command-line tools.
-For example, we may want a program that reads a dataset and prints the average inflammation per patient.
+For example, we may want a program that reads a dataset and plots the data as a pretty picture.

 > ## Switching to Shell Commands {.callout}
 > In this lesson we are switching from typing commands in a Python interpreter to typing